-The company LAMPSA signed management agreement with Starwood Hotels & Resorts Worldwide Inc. and Touristika Theretra S.A., the owner of "Sheraton Rhodes Resort" Hotel.
+There was also signed a management agreement with Starwood Hotels & Resorts Worldwide Inc. and Touristika Theretra S.A., the owner of "Sheraton Rhodes Resort" Hotel.
 The agreement concerns the assumption of operational management of the hotel (operating services agreement).
 It is to be noted that LAMPSA holds 50% of the shares of Touristika Theretra S.A.